 Love Art?
 Teach and Learn as a Volunteer Tour Guide

-Tacoma Art Museum is accepting applications for outgoing, art-loving volunteers to train as tour guides (docents).
+Tacoma Art Museum is accepting applications for outgoing, art-loving volunteers to train as docents (tour guides).
 Share your passion for arts education with students and adults in this interesting, vital role.
 Join Us Today!

 What does a docent do?